Envirometrix/BigSpatialDataR/README.md

 }
 ```

-this function we can run for each element `i` i.e. for smaller blocks and hence also in parallel.
+this function we can run for each element `i` i.e. for smaller blocks and hence can be run in parallel.
 The function looks for where there has been a change in land cover, and then assign an unique number that identifies change from land cover class `A` to land cover class `B` (hence class `A-B`).
 We need to prepare a combined legend for combinations of land cover classes.
 This output legend we can prepare by using:

 ``` r
 leg <- read.csv("./data/ESA_landcover_legend.csv")